-Note: The test and training eye mode works with any fire mode selected.
+Note: The test eye mode works with any fire mode selected.
 The fire mode max rate of fire is set to unlimited while in test eye mode.

 CPF (Cycle percentage filter) - The cycle percentage filter allows adjustment of the point within the current firing cycle that a new buffered shot is allowed.
 Almost all electronic paintball markers allow a single shot to be buffered in the event the user is fast enough to release the trigger and pull again during the current firing cycle.
 The CPF setting is adjustable from 1 to 10.
 Setting 1 turns the CPF off, allowing buffered shots at any point in the firing cycle.
-Settings 2 through 10 set the percentage of the firing cycle that must pass before shots may be buffered:
+Setting 2 through 10 sets the percentage of the firing cycle that must pass before shots may be buffered:

 - CPF turned off

 - 2. 10% of the firing cycle must pass before a buffered shot is allowed

-- 3.
+- 3. 20%

 - 4. 30%

 - 5. 40%

 - 6. 50%

-- 60% 7
+- 7. 60%

+- 8. 70%

-- 8. 70% 9.
-80%
+- 9. 80%

 - 10. 90%

 A higher CPF setting results in less unintentional bounce.
-For instance, it is possible that if your debounce setting is border line, you can fire the marker a few times, then hold it loosely and allow it to brush against your finger, going fullautomatic.
+For instance, it is possible that if your debounce setting is border line, you can fire the marker a few times, then hold it loosely and allow it to brush against your finger, going full-automatic.
 Since most switch bounce from either a low debounce setting or mechanical bounce occurs almost immediately after the trigger is released, CPF can be very effective in eliminating falsely generated trigger activity.

-Ramp start - This setting is only used for the four ramping fire modes (PSP 50% and 100% ramping, and normal 50% and 100% ramping).
+Ramp start - This setting is only used for the four ramping fire modes (PSP mild and max ramping, and normal mild and max ramping).
 It sets the minimum pulls per second that must be maintained for the software to add shots or ramp up to the maximum rate of fire setting.
 The default is 5 and is adjustable from 4 to 14 pulls per second.

-G mode - The Empire Tadao Invert Mini board includes a special mode that can be applied 3 different ways to each of the 12 fire modes, giving 36 "breakout" style combinations.
-G mode gives the user full-automatic with an unlimited rate of fire for a single pull, for use at the start of the game.
-The setting is defaulted at 4, which turns G mode off.
-Settings 1, 2, and 3 dictate at which pull that G mode will become active.
-If set to 1, the first shot after you turn on the marker will be fullautomatic with an unlimited rate of fire for as long as you hold down the trigger.
+Gangster mode - The THump board includes a special mode that can be applied three different ways to each of the 12 fire modes, giving 36 "breakout" style combinations.
+Gangster mode gives the user full-automatic with an unlimited rate of fire for a single pull, for use at the start of the game.
+The setting is defaulted at 4, which turns gangster mode off.
+A setting of 1-3 dictates at which pull that gangster mode will become active.
+If set to 1, the first shot after you turn on the marker will be full-automatic with an unlimited rate of fire for as long as you hold down the trigger.
 As soon as you release the trigger, the marker will stop shooting and default back to your selected fire mode.
-If set to 3, the G mode will be active on the third shot after the marker is turned on.
-Regardless of the fire mode selected, the shots before the G mode will be semi-automatic.
-G mode can only be used once for each time the marker is turned on.
+If set to 3, the gangster mode will be active on the third shot after the marker is turned on.
+Regardless of the fire mode selected, the shots before the gangster mode will be semi-automatic.
+Gangster mode can only be used once for each time the marker is turned on.

-Note: G mode is illegal for use in all tournament series.
-Tadao Technologies LLC takes no responsibility for the user's choice in using G mode.
+Note: The gangster mode is illegal for use in all tournament series.
+Tadao Technologies LLC takes no responsibility for the user's choice in using the gangster mode.